 Early Life and Education

-Jeffrey William Van Gundy‘s birth date is January 19, 1962 ,and his birth place is Hemet, California.
-He grew up in Martinez, California and is the son of basketball coach Bill Van Gundy, who served as head coach at Brockport State University and Genesee Community College.
-Van Gundy attended Brockport Central High School in Brockport, New York.
+Jeffrey William Van Gundy was born on January 19, 1962, in Hemet, California.
+He grew up in Martinez, California, and is the son of basketball coach Bill Van Gundy, who served as head coach at Brockport State University and Genesee Community College.
+Van Gundy attended Brockport Central High School in Brockport, New York, where according to Wikipedia, he played point guard.

 Van Gundy originally attended Yale University, where he was a classmate of actress Jodie Foster.
 He then transferred to Menlo College before finishing his collegiate studies at Nazareth College.
 At Nazareth, he played point guard on the school's basketball team.

-As the son of a life-long coach, Jeff and his older brother Stan Van Gundy followed in their dad’s footsteps.
+As the sons of a life-long coach, Jeff and his older brother Stan Van Gundy followed in their dad's footsteps.
 Stan went on to coach the Miami Heat and Orlando Magic before coaching and serving as president of basketball operations for the Detroit Pistons.
+He returned to the sideline as the head coach of the New Orleans Pelicans for the 2020-21 season before parting ways with the team following the end of the year.
+Stan and his wife Kim are waiting on their next adventure.

 Jeff started his career at McQuaid Jesuit High School in Rochester, New York.
 He left after a year to become a graduate assistant under Rick Pitino at Providence College.
 He was on staff when the Friars advanced to the Final Four in 1987.
 He was promoted to an assistant coach the following season and later took an assistant job at Rutgers.

-Van Gundy broke into the NBA as an assistant for the New York Knicks in 1989.
+Van Gundy left college basketball and broke into the National Basketball Association as an assistant for the New York Knicks in 1989.
 He served on various staffs under Stu Jackson, John MacLeod, Pat Riley, and Don Nelson.

 In 1996, he was named the head coach of the New York Knicks.
 He famously led New York to a 32-point victory over Michael Jordan and the Chicago Bulls in his second game as the head man.